Tomoneill98/Tomoneill98/README.md

 # About Me

-Hello!
-I’m Tom O'Neill and welcome to my GitHub.
+Hello and welcome to my GitHub!
 I am a junior software developer excited to make the transition into the tech industry.
-Here you can have a look at some of the work I have produced whilst on my journey to learning how to code!
+Here you can have a look at some of the repositories I have produced whilst on my journey to learning how to code!

 ## Skills

-Here are some of the skills and languages I have learned over the past few months:
+Some of the skills and languages I have learned over the past few months:

 ### 👾 Coding fundamentals
 - JavaScript